Marta Minujín: Life and work

 A conversation with Warhol in New York regarding the Latin American debt crisis inspired one of her most publicized "happenings:" The Debt.
 Purchasing a shipment of maize, Minujín dramatized the Argentine cost of servicing the foreign debt with a 1985 photo series in which she symbolically handed the maize to Warhol "in payment" for the debt; she never again saw Warhol, who died in 1987.

 In 2017, Minujín went on to make a second Parthenon of Banned Books in Kassel, Germany.
 Arranging 100,000 banned books into a replica of the Parthenon in Athens, Minujín honors those books that were censored and subsequently burned by the Nazis in the 1930s and 1940s.
 Similarly to the 1983 Parthenon, the books were distributed to people around the world when the work was dismantled.

 In 2021 Minujín was responsible for making a half-size horizontal replica called Big Ben Lying Down of London's iconic Elizabeth Tower (often called "Big Ben" after its Great Bell), to be exhibited from 1-18 July in Piccadilly Gardens, Manchester, England made of books representing British politics.
 As with similar works, it was to be destroyed after the show by inviting visitors to take a book.
 She herself was unable to travel to Britain due to COVID-19 travel restrictions.

 Minujín has continued to display her art pieces and happenings in the Buenos Aires Museum of Modern Art, the National Fine Arts Museum, the ArteBA contemporary art festival Buenos Aires, the Barbican Center, and a vast number of other international galleries and art shows, while continuing to satirize consumer culture (particularly relating to women).
 In 2023 her work was included in the exhibition Action, Gesture, Paint: Women Artists and Global Abstraction 1940-1970 at the Whitechapel Gallery in London.

+In 2023-2024, the Jewsih Museum in New York presented Marta Minujín: Arte!
+Arte!
+Arte!, the first survey exhibitiom of Minujín's work in the United States.
+Held from November 17th, 2023, to April 1st, 2024, the exhibition included nearly 100 works spanning six decades of her career, including soft sculptures, large-scale paintings, drawings, performances, and documentation of ephemeral works and participatory installations.
+The exhibition was accompanied by Sculpture of Dreams, a 16-piece inflatable public installation presented in Times Square from November 8 to 21, 2023, which was Minujín's first public sculpture in New York City.

 She is well known for her belief that "everything is art."